Critical Challenges and Guidelines in Evaluating Synthetic Tabular Data: A Systematic Review: Methodology

 \paragraph{First Screening}

-The 918 publications obtained from search queries after deduplication were divided among five reviewers, with approximately 184 publications per reviewer.
+The 1077 publications obtained from search queries after deduplication, were divided among five reviewers, with approximately 215 publications per reviewer.
 Each reviewer labelled the publications assigned to them Yes/No, signifying whether they thought the publication should be included or excluded, along with the rationale for their decision.
-This gave us 166 publications labelled Yes, and 752 publications labelled No. From the 'No' set, we again discarded some publications, the most common reasons for their exclusion being that the research was not in the human health domain (n=161) or that the paper was a systematic review itself (n=109).

-Next, we created a smaller subset of approximately 10\% of the remaining No-labelled publications (482) and added it to all the Yes-labelled set.
-This combined set of 214 publications was used to perform a 'spot check' of labels: Publications were grouped by their first-stage reviewers and divided among the rest of the reviewers for a second round of reviewing.
-The first-stage reviewer's decision to include or exclude any particular publication was preserved but kept hidden from the view of the second-stage reviewers, to ensure that the reviewers' cognitive biases do not creep in during the labelling process, and that every publication gets assigned the correct label irrespective of who it was reviewed by in either of the two reviewing stages.
+This gave us 195 publications labelled 'Yes', and 882 publications labelled 'No'.
+From the 'No' set, we again discarded some publications, the most common reasons for their exclusion being that the research was not in the human health domain (n=336) or that the paper was a systematic review itself (n=163).
+Next, we created a smaller subset of approximately 10\% of the remaining No-labelled publications and added it to all publications in the Yes-labelled set.
+This combined set of 233 publications was used to perform a 'spot check' of labels: Publications were grouped by their first-stage reviewers and divided among the rest of the reviewers for a second round of reviewing.
+The first-stage reviewer's decision to include or exclude any particular publication was preserved but kept hidden from the view of the second-stage reviewers, to ensure that the reviewers' cognitive biases do not creep in during the labelling process, and that every publication gets assigned the correct label, irrespective of who it was reviewed by in either of the two reviewing stages.

 \paragraph{Second Screening}